jshawl/peanut-butter-and-jelly/11-angular/custom_directives/readme.md

 git checkout -b origin/custom-directives custom-directives
 ```

+is the above git step necessary? won't that change the code they just wrote?

 ##### Swap out the HTML in `show.html` with the `<grumble />` directive.

 We've effectively created a little widget we can use anywhere on our app!

+>Q: What are other things in the wild you would create directives for?

+- date picker
+- etc..

 ##### Do the same for `edit` and `new`
 - What needs to change in the HTML of the partial for this to work?